 - Stir in cranberries and walnuts.

-- Divide dough in half and roll into balls.
+- Divide the dough in half and roll each half into a ball.

 - At this point, you can wrap the balls in plastic wrap and store in the fridge for up to a week, or freezer for up to a month.

-- Using a cookie cutter, cut into rounds and transfer to parchment lined baking sheet.
-Bake in center of oven for 10 minutes, or until edges turn golden.
+- Using a cookie cutter, cut into rounds and transfer to the parchment-lined baking sheet.
+Bake in center of the oven for 10 minutes, or until edges turn golden.

 - Remove from oven, transfer to a wire rack and allow to cool completely.

 - In the oven.
 Spread the nuts on a baking sheet and bake 8-10 minutes.